runtimeverification/k/k-distribution/k-tutorial/1_basic/06_ints_and_bools/README.md

-Note the encapsulation of syntax: the `LESSON-06-C-SYNTAX` module contains exactly the syntax of our Boolean expressions, and no more, whereas any other syntax needed to implement those functaions is in the `LESSON-06-C` module instead.
+Note the encapsulation of syntax: the `LESSON-06-C-SYNTAX` module contains exactly the syntax of our Boolean expressions, and no more, whereas any other syntax needed to implement those functions is in the `LESSON-06-C` module instead.

 #### Exercise